How to increase VO2max to improve your Triathlon Performance

 DO - build the volume as you proceed through the block, using the last week of your mesocycle to increase the load if you can handle more.

-Remember there are also other reasons for including low-intensity sessions in your training, such as improved fatigue resistance and maintaining the adaptations you have made.
+Remember, there are also other reasons for including low-intensity sessions in your training, such as improved fatigue resistance and maintaining the adaptations you have made.

 What other training should I do?

-Sometimes this is a few short sharp very high-intensity intervals, for others, it might be FTP reps, but whatever they are they are usually above LT2.
+Sometimes this is a few short sharp, very high-intensity intervals; for others, it might be FTP reps, but whatever they are, they are usually above LT2.

 The other method of developing VO2max is to use intervals of high-intensity work at or close to VO2max.
 Typically we want to get as much time as possible in a session close to VO2max.
-These relatively short duration intervals use a high-intensity target to stimulate a rapid heart rate response, improving stroke volume as well as the mitochondrial function (efficiency) within the muscle cells.
-This intensity is close to the athlete's Power at VO2max (or Velocity at VO2max), but should not exceed this significantly.
+These relatively short duration intervals use a high-intensity target to stimulate a rapid heart rate response, improving stroke volume and the mitochondrial function (efficiency) within the muscle cells.
+This intensity is close to the athlete's Power at VO2max (or Velocity at VO2max) but should not exceed this significantly.
 Performing these reps too hard will not produce the desired response and will reduce the amount of time you can hold VO2max for.